Your first visit to us usually involves three stages:

 Subsequent sessions generally involve a catch up about how your symptoms have changed with most of the session focused on treatment.
 However, if you have any new symptoms, these may need to be further assessed.

 We treat babies days old so whenever you feel ready and able.
-We are also able to offer home visits if you are recovering from a c-section or have trouble getting to us.

 We are often busy and have a waiting list for appointments, so please give us as much notice as possible if you need to rearrange your appointment.
 We know you have a busy life so we email you an appointment reminder 2 days before your appointment and text you the day before your appointment.
 If you are running late, please call or send us a text message as soon as you can.
+We have a cancellation policy that if you cancel on the day of your appointment we will charge the full fee.

 Any additional information that you are able to provide which could help us understand your current state of health is helpful for you to bring.
 If you are on medication, it is helpful if you bring a list of your current prescriptions.
 If you have had any investigations, such as blood tests, an X-ray, or an MRI scan, please bring a copy of the report with you.